pingcap/docs/tidb-cloud/ticloud-import-list.md

 ## Flags

-In non-interactive mode, you need to manually enter required flags.
-In interactive mode, you can just follow CLI prompts to fill in them.
+In non-interactive mode, you need to manually enter the required flags.
+In interactive mode, you can just follow CLI prompts to fill them in.

 | Flag                    | Description                                                                                            | Required | Note                                               |
 |-------------------------|--------------------------------------------------------------------------------------------------------|----------|-----------------------------------------------------|